qianweicheng/rasa/examples/rasasc/data/nlu_normal.md

 - Saving attached photo?
 - I can't see how to save an attachment.
 - It says downloading attachment but I don't see how to save it.
-- How do I add a pdf attachment ?
 - How do I download an attachment such as a PDF file to my phone?
 - How do I save an image from an email?
 - How do I save a image or other attachments in your mail client